- THE OAA

 Project systems include those activities of a practice that are based on the life cycle of projects.
 Unlike ongoing practice operating systems, such as financial management, project systems are temporary in that they come to an end and have a defined, unique outcome.
 Project systems include project planning, project execution, project control and project closer.
 Being a project-based industry, by far the majority of a firm’s resources are invested in project activities.
 The two project activities to be discussed in this lesson are project related marketing, including responding to RFPs, and estimating project resources and analyzing market forces to develop an appropriate and competitive fee.

-Project Management: Client Agreements and Project Planning
+Project Management: Project Planning